The ABCs of Growing ZZ PlantFrom basic care to troubleshooting tips, here’s everything you need to know about growing this trendy tropical houseplant.

 Average household humidity levels are fine, but avoid placing your plant near air conditioning and heating vents, which could dry out the air and cause browning of the leaves.

-Use a well-draining potting mix, such as Ivy May Redwoods, that includes perlite
+Use a well-draining potting mix that includes perlite

 One of the rare ways you can kill a ZZ plant is by overwatering.
 During the active growing season (spring through early fall), only water every two weeks or when the top inch or two of soil feels dry.
 Water less frequently during the winter months or if growing your plant under low-light conditions.